marawan206/security-system-mobile-app/README.md

-"# Security System Mobile App with React Native"
+# Security System Mobile App with React Native, Expo and TypeScript